On Burpees and Meaning

 Deeply internalize that Energy is your most important resource.
 It’s an enabler for everything you do.
-Movement is one essential aspect of Energy – and your overall well-being –, next to Sleep, Eating, and Oscillation.
+Movement is one essential aspect of Energy – and your overall well-being –, next to Rest/Recovery and Nutrition.

 Embrace your identity of Mover / Athlete.

 Embrace Movement as one of your primary Values.

 In strategic terms, do them in small sets, and spread them out throughout the day.
 To ensure consistency, have a system for it.”

 “I use the following terminology:

 Macro-Unit = 2 x Unit = 10 burpees (the ceiling)

 I like multiples of 5 because they’re easier to count.